 Know Your Refrigerator Style

 Just as they come in different sizes, refrigerators also come in different shapes.
-Tried and true, you can still purchase a traditional unit with a fridge on the bottom and a freezer on the top.
-According to Consumer Reports, this layout tends to provide the most interior space relative to its size.
-You will, however, need to bend down to reach the crisper and food on the bottom shelf.
+Tried and true, you can still purchase a traditional option with a fridge on the bottom and a freezer on the top.
+According to Consumer Reports, a top freezer model tends to provide the most interior space relative to its size.
+With top freezers, you will, however, need to bend down to reach the crisper and food on the bottom shelf.
+This is where adjustable shelving can prove helpful.

 You will, unfortunately, have trouble getting a pizza box into a side-by-side unit.
-In a side-by-side setup, the freezer is on one side of the appliance, and the fridge is on the other.
-These narrow fridges are good for tight spaces but avoid them if you can.
-The doors don't open very wide, and they tend to be deep, meaning you'll frequently have to go treasure hunting at the very back of the unit for the milk.
-They're also less energy efficient than other fridge and freezer layouts.
+In a side-by-side refrigerator, the freezer is on one side of the appliance, and the fridge is on the other.
+These are good for tight spaces, but you probably want to avoid them if you can.
+The doors don't open very wide, and they tend to be deep, meaning you'll frequently have to go treasure hunting at the very back of the refrigerator for the milk.
+They're also less energy efficient than other models.

 The EnergyGuide Label